Fibrations of 3-manifolds and asymptotic translation length in the arc complex: Background

 This section recalls some facts about veering triangulations of hyperbolic 3-manifolds defined by Agol \cite{Agol11}, refined by Gu\'eritaud \cite{Gueritaud16} and further studied by Minsky and Taylor \cite{MinskyTaylor17}.

-When the foliations $\lambda^\pm$ for some fibration are endowed with the measure invariant under the pseudo-Anosov monodromy and this measure is lifted to $\tlambda^\pm$, the measured foliations $\tlambda^\pm$ endows the surface $\tS$ with a singular Euclidean metric.
+When the foliations $\lambda^\pm$ for some fibration are endowed with the measure invariant under the pseudo-Anosov monodromy and this measure is lifted to $\tlambda^\pm$, the measured foliations $\tlambda^\pm$ endow the surface $\tS$ with a singular Euclidean metric.
 Denote the metric completion of $\tS$ by $\hat{S}$.
 Each completion point in $\hat{S}-\tS$ is an isolated point whose small neighborhood minus the completion point cover the neighborhood of a puncture in any fiber $S$.
 The metric on $\tS$ depends on the fibration chosen in the construction, but the topology of $\hat{S}$ does not.
 In the future, we will ignore the metric and consider $\hat{S}$ together with the \emph{unmeasured} foliations $\hat\lambda^{\pm}$ obtained from $\tlambda^\pm$ by extending to the completion points.

 A \emph{singularity-free rectangle} in $(\hat{S}, \hat\lambda^\pm)$ is an immersion $[0,1]^2 \to \hat{S}$ such that the vertical and horizontal foliations of $[0,1]^2$ map to $\hat\lambda^\pm$ and the interior of the rectangle does not contain any completion point of $\hat{S}-\tS$.
-By the \emph{interior} of the rectangle---by slight abuse of terminology---we mean the image of $(0,1)^2$ under the immersion.
+By the \emph{interior} of the rectangle, we mean the image of $(0,1)^2$ under the immersion.
 Similarly, by the \emph{boundary} of the rectangle, we mean the image of the boundary of $[0,1]^2$ under the immersion.

 A singularity-free rectangle is \emph{maximal} if all four sides of $[0,1]^2$ contain the preimage of a completion point in their interior under the immersion map.
+(Each side may contain only one completion point, since the horizontal and vertical foliations, being invariant foliations of a pseudo-Anosov map, cannot have saddle connections.)
 By connecting each pair of the four points with an arc inside $[0,1]^2$ and considering the image under the immersion map, we obtain six arcs in $\hat{S}$, forming a flattened tetrahedron in $\hat{S}$.

 These arcs are defined only up to isotopy.
-To make the choice of the arcs canonical, we choose a fibration in our fibered cone and---as we have seen above---this choice endows $\hat{S}$ with singular Euclidean metric.
+To make the choice of the arcs canonical, we choose a fibration in our fibered cone and---as we have seen above---this choice endows $\hat{S}$ with a singular Euclidean metric.
 We choose the arcs to be the unique geodesics in their isotopy class in this metric.

 We think of the arc connecting the horizontal sides to be \emph{above} the arc connecting the vertical sides.
 So the two triangles containing the arc connecting the vertical sides are the two bottom triangles and the remaining two triangles are the two top triangles of the tetrahedron.